non101240/thai-error-correct-paper/sections/Notes.md

 **Copy-Augmented Transformer** results are on **"Correction" Sheet at the lower right** for "Copy-Augmented x0.75".
 As this is a fine tuned model to fit with our smaller dataset.

-### Sub-task: Map the results from the Google Drive sheet to the results in the computer
+### Sub-task 02: Map the results from the Google Drive sheet to the results in the computer

 Status: Done